Billing and Payment Services

 - The student withdraws from school during the current term for any reason

-- The student takes a leave of absence
+- The student takes or is placed on a leave of absence

-A student with an account balance for a given semester is ineligible to pre-register or register for any subsequent semester.
+A student with an account balance for a given semester is ineligible to register for any subsequent semester.

 |Term||Date||On Account Balances Greater Than|

 Financial holds are not released until the past-due debt is paid in full; payment arrangements are not sufficient to release these holds.
-The OSBPS reserves the right to keep a financial hold in place until it can verify that funds have been deposited (without the possibility of reversal) into a Georgetown bank account.
+The Revenue and Receivables Department reserves the right to keep a financial hold in place until it can verify that funds have been deposited (without the possibility of reversal) into a Georgetown bank account.